You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 Rumi Talks

-Jalāl al-Dīn Muḥammad Rūmī (Persian: جلالالدین محمّد رومی), or simply Rumi (30 September 1207 – 17 December 1273), was a Sufi mystic and poet whose followers went on to found the Mevlevi Order most famous for its whirling dervishes – a practice that he instigated.
-Rumi is a seminal figure in Sufism, or mystical Islam, whose thought and works loom large in both Persian literature and mystic poetry in general, with his translated works being enjoyed globally to this day.
+Jalāl al-Dīn Muḥammad Rūmī, commonly known as Rumi (30 September 1207 – 17 December 1273), was a Sufi mystic, poet, and founder of the Islamic brotherhood known as the Mevlevi Order.
+Rumi is an influential figure in Sufism, and his thought and works loom large both in Persian literature and mystic poetry in general.
+Today, his translated works are enjoyed all over the world.

-Rumi's works are widely read today in their original language across Greater Iran and the Persian-speaking world.
-His poems have subsequently been translated into many of the world's languages and transposed into various formats.
-Rumi has been described as the "most popular poet", is very popular in Turkey, Azerbaijan and South Asia, and has become the "best selling poet" in the United States.
+Rumi's works are widely read today across his native Greater Iran as well as in Turkey, where the Sufi brotherhood he founded is based.
+His poems have been translated into many of the world's languages, and Rumi has been described as the "world's most popular poet."
+In the United States, he has become the best selling poet in recent years.

 | Title | Speaker | |